Best Wineries In Europe And How To Get There

 The first time your eyes set upon its steep terraces, you’re struck by the impracticality of it all.
 (Especially post a few bottles of wine).
 Recognized by UNESCO as a World Heritage Site, this sun-blessed side of Lake Geneva evokes a fairytale setting of flower-filled balconies, shimmering blue waters that can only be perfected further with a glass of local Chasselas.
 Similarly, its lake-hugging plots soar at extreme slants that only a mountain goat and team should harvest.

 During the 11th century, these vast hillsides belonged to Benedictine and Cistercian monasteries.
 It was monks who had turned the formerly wooded area into productive vineyards that happen to have sweeping vistas.

 This is the sight out of the train window on approach to Lausanne:

 The town of Lausanne is perfectly situated at one end of Lavaux.
-It makes for a good vantage point to exploring the region.
+It makes for a good vantage point for exploring the region.
 Within Switzerland, Lausanne is actually the majority owner when it comes to vineyards.
-(The commune owns a wine growing region no smaller than 62 football fields, producing up to 400’000 bottles annually.)
+(The commune owns a wine-growing region no smaller than 62 football fields, producing up to 400’000 bottles annually.)

 Back your bags and charge your glass.
-It’s time to catch a train or two to view Best Wineries in Europe.
-Save A Train will provide you with fast and hassle free tickets with no hidden fees.
+It’s time to catch a train or two to view the Best Wineries in Europe.
+Save A Train will provide you with fast and hassle-free tickets with no hidden fees.
 What are you waiting for?
 Time to get your wine, on!